TruCare Fertility Clinic

 The ovarian stimulation phase starts from day 2.
 In a natural monthly cycle, your ovaries normally produce 1 egg.
 You’ll take medication for 8-14 days to encourage the follicles in your ovaries (where the eggs live) to produce more eggs.

 Your specialist prescribes medication specific for your body and treatment plan.
-It’s usually in the form of injections, which can vary from 1-2 for the cycle, or 1-2 per day.
+It’s usually in the form of injections, which can vary from 2-3 per day.
 It can be daunting, but your fertility nurse will be there to show you exactly how and where to give the injections.

 We keep an eye on your ovaries and how the follicles are developing with blood tests and ultrasounds.
 Your medication will be adjusted if needed.
 Our team will support you through these processes and make you as comfortable as we can.